AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

   - Keep a field in the database or code it into "special" x,y coordinates

 **What do you need to keep in the database?**
-  - Tile table: state of the tile, x, y, letter, player, game
+  - Tile table: state of the tile, x, y, letter, player_id, game_id
-  - Player table: id, player_name, game
+  - Player table: player_id, player_name, game_id
-  - Games table: id, game_name, open/closed
+  - Games table: game_id, game_name, open/closed
   - NOTE: You will want to keep a copy of this in your browser javascript so you don't have to go to the database all the time.
 You can update the database when you need to, but you can also update the javascript copy when you need to.